SammyOcharo/java-spring-jwt-auth/README.md

  Here is a snippet of the class.

 We then implement the UserDetails interface.
 Spring security provides an interface called UserDetails Interface.
 In the context of Spring security the interface is critical as it provides.
-1.Reliance.
+- Reliance.
 Spring Security relies on the UserDetails interface to obtain user information during the authentication process.
 This flexibility enables you to integrate your user management system seamlessly with Spring Security, regardless of whether you are using a database, LDAP, or any other authentication provider.
-2. Role-Based Access Control:
+- Role-Based Access Control:
 The getAuthorities() method in the UserDetails interface returns a collection of GrantedAuthority objects, representing the roles or authorities associated with the user.
-3. Additional Control:
+- Additional Control:
 The UserDetails interface includes methods such as isEnabled(), isAccountNonExpired(), isAccountNonLocked(), and isCredentialsNonExpired().
 Implementing these methods allows you to exert fine-grained control over the status of user accounts, such as enabling or disabling accounts, enforcing password expiration policies, and more.
 # Usage
 - [API Endpoints](#api-endpoints)